Current Business Students Transferring Credit

 - Step 6: Wait for a response from the department(s), noting that this process does not guarantee you will be granted permission.
 If you are concerned about registering in a timely manner, please plan on taking the pre-requisite course(s) at a UConn campus.

-For the University's Repeat Forgiveness policy to be triggered, the course needs to be evaluated and posted to your transcript as exactly the same course you are seeking to repeat.
+For the University's Repeat Forgiveness policy to be triggered, the course needs to be evaluated and posted to your transcript as exactly the same course (department code and catalog number) you are seeking to repeat.
 Grades from outside institutions do not transfer, and instead, the grade will be listed as “T” for “transfer” on your UConn transcript.
 In the computation of GPA when a student repeats a course, the credit and grade points for the most recent taking of the course are included in the GPA calculation and the credit and grade points for the prior taking of the course remain on the transcript, but are removed from the GPA calculation.
 Since the transferred in credit has no impact on GPA, repeating a class in transfer would remove the credit and grade points from the prior taking of the course from all GPA calculations, but the original letter grade remains listed on the transcript.